Madrid-Liverpool, PSG-Bayern in Champions League last-16 - WHIZ News

-NYON, Switzerland (AP) — Real Madrid will play Liverpool in the round of 16 of the Champions League in a rematch of last year’s final.

-Madrid beat Liverpool in both the 2018 and 2022 finals and the two giants will meet again in February after being paired up in Monday’s draw, which also pitted Paris Saint-Germain against Bayern Munich.
-That’s a rematch of the 2020 final, which the Germans won.
+Barcelona will face Manchester United, the team it beat in the 2009 and 2011 Champions League finals, in the knockout playoffs of the second-tier competition in February.

+For defending champion Madrid, having a difficult path to the title is nothing new.
+The Spanish team’s remarkable run last season saw it knock out PSG, Chelsea, Manchester City and Liverpool to lift the trophy.

-PSG got a blockbuster draw at this stage for the second straight season.
-The French champion’s quest for a first European title was ended in March by Karim Benzema’s stunning late hat trick for eventual champion Madrid.
+PSG being paired with Bayern meant a blockbuster draw at this stage for French champion as well.
+PSG’s quest for a first European title was ended in March by Karim Benzema’s stunning late hat trick in the second leg in Madrid.

-PSG was unseeded in this draw and left exposed to facing Bayern because a stoppage-time goal for Benfica in a 6-1 win last week at Maccabi Haifa meant the Portuguese club topped their group.
+The tough draw was made possible because PSG finished second behind Benfica in its group after the Portuguese club scored a crucial stoppage-time goal in a 6-1 win last week at Maccabi Haifa.

+PSG sports director Luis Campos dismissed a suggestion the club was made to pay dearly for last week’s results.
+After playing out a 2-1 victory at Juventus, PSG players said they had not realized that the group win was at risk from Benfica’s late surge in Israel.

+“It’s really motivating for us to play this match. (against Bayern),” Campos said at the draw.
+“It’s a great opportunity to take a revenge, many players played the (2020) final against Bayern.”

+Lionel Messi is one PSG player who did not play in the final two years ago.
+Then with Barcelona, Messi was on the receiving end of Bayern’s 8-2 rout in the single-leg quarterfinals, which was the last time he faced the German champion.

-Benfica was rewarded Monday with a pairing against Club Brugge, the 15th-ranked team in the draw.
+Benfica was rewarded Monday with a pairing against Club Brugge, the 15th-ranked of the 16 teams in the draw.

-The lowest-ranked team, AC Milan, will be at home against Tottenham in the first leg in its return to the Champions League knockout rounds after a nine-year gap.
+The lowest-rated team, AC Milan, will be at home against Tottenham in the first leg in its return to the Champions League knockout rounds after a nine-year gap.

 Manchester City was paired with Leipzig, and Chelsea was drawn to face Borussia Dortmund in Premier League vs. Bundesliga clashes.